 This page explains how to find records of a merchant seafarer on crew lists of British registered vessels for the period 1861 to 1913.

-NB!
-This means finding the whereabouts of the original documents, so you can buy copies.
+Be aware This means finding the whereabouts of the original documents, so you can buy copies.
 The documents are scattered over many archives and few of them have been filmed or digitised.
 At present, only a tiny percentage of the crew list documents for 1861 to 1913 can be viewed online or downloaded.

 To trace a crew list which records a seafarer, you will need to know, or find out: